 Crochet was not a task with a set of instructions to follow.
 It was a journey filled with endless possibilities from basic stitches and numerous pathways to find your inner self: hidden creativity and imagination.
 To me, it was also a mental therapy of relaxation during periods of hectic schedules.
 Crochet provided the balance between work and creativity, between the big pictures and the smallest details.
 It’s a task requiring immense patience and dedication, but the end result was worth the strenuous hours, a symbol of the rewards of patience, determination, and great thoroughness.

+So close!
+One word off, just know the word limit is really strict.
+Once you paste it on the common app website it wouldn’t let you include the last one word.

+Crocheting is definitely an interesting skill to have!
+While it does denote patience and attention to detail, I would have loved to seen more specific things or uncommon adjectives related to crocheting.
+For example, I did cross stitching, and one thing I would have mentioned is that cross stitching required a lot of insight, because once your string ends up in a wrong place, you’ll have to retrace and find out how to move on.

+Keep in mind, this is your greatest skill, you need to highlight more of why you love it so much.
+Did you donate your scarves to charity?
+Did you make personal scarves for all of your friends for a winter break trip?
+It’s fine not to have an amazing biography-worthy story behind it, but I want to see more memorable references to how crochet played a big part in your life.
+At the moment, I see “creativity,” “imagination,” and “patience” which is ok.
+But we want your essay to be great! not just ok, right?

+You got this!